Kentucky Landlord-Tenant Law

 Once your tenant moves out, you must make another detailed list of any damages and charges for them.
 This should include corresponding explanations for each of the damages.
-If you withhold any of the deposit, your tenant may inspect the property to determine the accuracy of your damage list.
+If you withhold any of the security deposit, your tenant may inspect the property to determine the accuracy of your damage list.

 If a tenant gets a legal Domestic Violence Order they may end their lease agreement, as per the state of Kentucky landlord and tenant law.
 This also applies if they secure an Interpersonal Protective Order.
 They must submit the following to you:

-You must disclose to the tenant the following required information:
+Under Kentucky law, you must disclose to the tenant the following required information: